- 35 million websites tested and over 760,000 blocked by ISP content filters

 Advice on How to Unblock Websites

-Due to the automated nature of content filters, it’s possible to identify recurring patterns of content misclassification.
+Due to the automated nature of online content filters, it’s possible to identify recurring patterns of content misclassification.

 Certain categories of website suffer disproportionately as a result of content filtering.
-However, due to the complete lack of transparency from ISPs over how these filters work, it’s not possible to state with any certainty why this might be.
+However, due to the complete lack of transparency from ISPs over how these internet filters work, it’s not possible to state with any certainty why this might be.

 Nevertheless, it’s clear that many website blocks appear to be the results of blunt filtering triggered by the detection of blacklisted words with no regard for context.